plasma-group/pigi/packages/docs/src/core/src/specs/contract.rst

 4. The ``transfer.sender`` is the exiter.

 The introduction of atomic swaps does mean one thing: the spent coin challenge period must be strictly less than others.
-There's an edge case in which the operator withholds an atomic swap between two or more parties.
+There's an edge case in which the aggregator withholds an atomic swap between two or more parties.
 Those parties must exit their coins from *before* the swap because they don't know if the swap was included.
 If the swap was not included, then these exits will finalize successfully.
-However, if the swap *was* included, then operator can submit a Spent-Coin Challenge and block these exits.
+However, if the swap *was* included, then aggregator can submit a Spent-Coin Challenge and block these exits.

-If we allowed the operator to submit this challenge at the last minute, we'd be creating a race condition in which the parties have no time to use the newly revealed information to cancel other exits.
+If we allowed the aggregator to submit this challenge at the last minute, we'd be creating a race condition in which the parties have no time to use the newly revealed information to cancel other exits.
 Thus, the timeout is made shorter (1/2) than the regular challenge window, eliminating "last-minute response" attacks.

 Before-Deposit Challenge